helix-foundation/currency/contracts/governance/README.md

 ##### vote
 Arguments:
   - `_vote` (bool) - the vote to submit, `true` to pass the proposal, `false` to fail
-  - `_lockupGenerations` (uint256[]) - an array of the different generations the voter
-    has locked up tokens, used to calculate voting power

 Records the caller's vote, weighted by their voting power.
 Records the voting power of the caller in `totalStake` and in `yesStake` if the voter voted yes.
 Records yes votes